dkfrede/py-discordcount/README.md

 # Py Discord Countdown
-A countdown system, on discord.
+A countup system, on discord.

 Make a channel where people can countup...